allala0/three-engine/README.md

 <br>

 ## What is <b>three-engine</b>?
-three-engine is framework/engine for three.js.
+three-engine let's you create a three.js scene with one line of code.

 ## Compatibility
-Complatible with three.js r.147
+Complatible with three.js r.148

 ## How to install
     npm install three-engine